 California Bellwether Talc & Cancer Trial

 Eva Echeverria’s case was the first talc bellwether trial in the Golden State, and also the first outside of St. Louis, Missouri.
 Echeverria, 63, joins a long list of women who used talc products like Johnson’s baby powder and Shower-to-Shower powder for decades and later developed ovarian cancer.
-Echeverria and others claimed that Johnson & Johnson knew of the countless talcum powder cancer studies, but chose not to warn women of the risks.
+Echeverria and others claimed that Johnson & Johnson knew of the link between talcum powder and ovarian cancer, but chose not to warn women of the risks.

 The jury’s decision has been hotly anticipated after a recent Supreme Court Plavix ruling stymied efforts to funnel out-of-state cases into the St. Louis court system.